ClimaTree/climatree-mapping-repo/README.md

 **Coupled Model Intercomparison Project Phase 5 (CMIP5):** An ensemble of climate prediction models used to predict CWD change between historic (1970-2000) and end-of-century (2090-2100)

+## About the Scripts
-## This repository has 7 Rmarkdown files (scripts 1-5 were modified from ongoing research by Dr. Joan Dudney, Dr. Robert Heilmeyer and Dr. Frances C. Moore): 🍃
+#### This repository has 7 Rmarkdown files (scripts 1-5 were modified from ongoing research by Dr. Joan Dudney, Dr. Robert Heilmeyer and Dr. Frances C. Moore): 🍃

 * Scripts must be run in numerical order, as the outputs from the previous scripts are used in later scripts as inputs